Penstock Condition Assessment with State of the Art Technology

-SewerVUE employs four sensors to collect data: high-definition CCTV cameras, millimeter-accurate LiDAR, sonar, and SewerVUE’s own Pipe Penetrating Radar (PPR) technology.
+SewerVUE deploys four sensors to collect data: high-definition CCTV cameras, millimeter-accuracy LiDAR, sonar, and SewerVUE’s own Pipe Penetrating Radar (PPR) technology.
 Data from any combination of the four sensors can be aggregated into a unique 4-in-1 viewer using our proprietary software.
 The data provided by SewerVUE will detail the length, width, and depth of any and every defect found inside a penstock.
 Our methods will deliver accurate, fast, cost-effective results.

 SewerVUE Technology was hired to survey 585 meters of pipe at Clayton Falls Penstock in Bella Coola, BC.
 For this project, the Surveyor robot was used to capture CCTV footage and LiDAR data.
 Surveying was done over the course of two days.
 Data was collected from 3 separate pipe sections, using 2 separate deployments each from the same access point.
 Upon analysis of the data, SewerVUE identified a number of defects in the longest section of pipe, while the other 2 sections came up clean.

 The same technology was deployed to inspect two different sizes of pipeline at the Bridge River Generating Site near Lillooet, BC.
 First, 350 meters of 375mm CSP was surveyed using the high definition CCTV camera.
 Then, the Surveyor robot was used to gather CCTV and LiDAR data from 250 meters of 600mm pipe.
 The data collection took just one day, and was done via two deployments from two different sites.
 The data showed a number of defects across each section of pipe that was surveyed, which allowed the client to make informed decisions about what, if any, maintenance was required.